 The leucaena inoculum contains a rumen bacterium (Synergistes jonesii) designed to break down mimosine to harmless by-products.
 Without the inoculum, cattle liveweight gain can be significantly limited.
 In some instances, the animal can die.

 Animals should be grazing leucaena for around 7 days prior to inoculation so that there is leucaena material in the rumen for the inoculated bacteria to survive.
 Only 10% of the mob needs inoculating as the bacteria will naturally pass to the others.
 So while a 500ml bottle of inoculum contains 5 doses, it effectively treats 50 animals (5 dosed; 45 others picking it up from the 5 dosed animals).

 How to order leucaena inoculum

 Office hours at the Tick Fever Centre are from 8am to 4pm, Monday to Friday.
-The inoculum is despatched Monday to Thursday, and orders must be received by 4pm the day prior to despatch.
+The inoculum is dispatched on Wednesday, and orders must be received by 4pm on Tuesday to be dispatched the same week.